ROCm/hipfort/docs/tutorials/rocblas-examples.rst

-hipFORT exposes it through the ``hipfort_rocblas`` module, which mirrors the rocBLAS C API one to one, together with ``hipfort_rocblas_enums`` for the enumerations (``rocblas_operation_none``, ``rocblas_fill_lower`` and so on). rocSOLVER and rocSPARSE reuse the rocBLAS handle type, so the patterns on this page carry over to those libraries as well.
+hipFORT exposes it through the ``hipfort_rocblas`` module, which mirrors the rocBLAS C API one to one, together with ``hipfort_rocblas_enums`` for the enumerations (``rocblas_operation_none``, ``rocblas_fill_lower`` and so on). rocSOLVER reuses the rocBLAS handle type, so the patterns on this page carry over to that library as well; rocSPARSE has its own ``rocsparse_handle``.

 Every program on this page is a complete, self-contained example that is built and run as part of the hipFORT test suite.
-The Fortran 2008 sources live in ``test/f2008/rocblas``.
-Most of them have an equivalent Fortran 2003 source in ``test/f2003/rocblas``, which uses ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers.
+The Fortran 2008 version of each program lives in ``test/f2008/rocblas``.
+Most also have an equivalent Fortran 2003 version in ``test/f2003/rocblas``, which uses ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers.
 The two batched-pointer and packed-storage examples, ``dgemv_batched`` and ``stpsv``, are Fortran 2008 only.
 One further program, ``test/f2018/rocblas/saxpy.f90``, exercises the Fortran 2018 assumed-rank interfaces and is described below.

 hipBLAS offers the same functionality through an API that follows cuBLAS; see the :doc:`hipBLAS examples <hipblas-examples>`.